Updated August 11, 2023

 Step #2 – Select the Review tab and choose the option “Spelling”

-Step #3 – If we do not want to go through these options than we can choose to use the keyboard shortcut that is F7.
+Step #3 –If we do not want to go through these options, we can choose to use the keyboard shortcut, which is F7.

-Step #4 – From the window now we can see that which word has been typed wrong.
-The word that is identified as an error will come under the “Not in Dictionary” option.
+Step #4 – From the window, we can see which word has been typed incorrectly.
+Excel identifies words as errors and categorizes them under the “Not in Dictionary” option.
+Make it active only

-Step #5 – Now we can also see that which word matches best instead of misspelled word can be seen under the option of “Suggestions”.
-After checking the suggestions we can choose to change the misspelled word with the correct word by selecting the option of “Change”.
+Step #5 – Now, we can also see which word matches best instead of a misspelled word under the option of “Suggestions”.
+After checking the suggestions, we can choose to change the misspelled word with the correct word by selecting the option of “Change”.

-We can also choose to change all occurrences at once by using the “Change all” option.
+We can also choose to change all occurrences at once using the “Change all” option.

 Step #6 – We can now choose to skip reviewing the errors one by one and hence select the option of “Change All”.

-Step #7 – By this time the Text that we have will be free from any grammatically and spelling mistakes.
+Step #7 -By this time, our Text will be free from any grammatical and spelling mistakes.

 Things to Remember

-- Any text that ends or start with a numerical value is also skipped from checking.
+- Any text that ends or starts with a numerical value is also excludes from checking.
 This means that a text such as “Text 123” or “123 Text” will be skipped in spell check.

-- If we have the same error multiple times and we have chosen to ignore all errors than we will not get that error again for the review.
+- If we have the same error multiple times and have chosen to ignore all errors, we will not get that error again for the review.

 - A word that is previously marked for “Autocorrect” will be changed to a correct word next time it has been entered.
-This means that if now we intentionally want that wrong word then we need to remove it from autocorrect option first.
+If we intentionally want that wrong word, we must remove it from the autocorrect option first.

 - Any web address is also not spotted as an error.
 This is because the web link is treated as custom text and not as a combination of words from the dictionary.

-- If we have added a misspelled word to the dictionary than this will not again come under the spell check error screen.
+- If we add a misspelled word to the dictionary, this will not again come under the spell check error screen.

-This is a guide to Spelling Check in Excel.
-Here we discuss the different options for spelling check and how to use these options in Excel along with practical examples.
+This is a guide to Spelling Check-in Excel.
+Here we discuss the different options for spelling checks and how to use these options in Excel, along with practical examples.
 You can also go through our other suggested articles –